nvenk/nvenk.github.io/src/html/project-content/uwise.md

 1. The solution should be internationally available and easily accessible.
 2. It should connect new students to each other.
-3. It should connect new students with existing students who had moved to the United States before them.
+3. It should connect new students with existing students already studying in the United States.
 4. It should be a secure platform with some form of verification to make sure that the information posted is legitimate.

 ## Brainstorming & Sketching